 Explain the issue, the Department staff member will help record your complaint and explain the steps they will take.
 You need to give the Department staff member time to speak with the principal and anyone else involved with the issue.
 If the issue is complex it could take a little longer to work through.

-- If you are still unhappy with the result, contact our central office.
+- If you are still unsatisfied with the result, contact our central office.

-The central office team will work to resolve the issue or refer the complaint to the Independent Office for School Dispute Resolution.
+The central office team will work to resolve the issue or refer eligible complaints to the Independent Office for School Dispute Resolution.

 - If you are still unhappy with the result, you can contact the Victorian Ombudsman.